nsnam/ns-3-dev-git/src/propagation/doc/propagation.rst

-The literature lacks of extensions of the COST231 to open area (for suburban it seems that we can just impose C = 0); therefore we consider it a special case fo the suburban one.
+The literature lacks of extensions of the COST231 to open area (for suburban it seems that we can just impose C = 0); therefore we consider it a special case of the suburban one.

 Cost231PropagationLossModel